Images are an integral part of any website. They can serve as decoration and convey information.

 Example 3 - placeholders from live version of a site

-Currently, Ibexa DXP does not allow you to store SVG images by using the Image or ImageAsset Field Type.
-Until the full support for this MIME type is in place, you can work things around by relying on the File Field Type and implementing a custom extension that lets you display and download files in your templates.
+You cannot store SVG images in Ibexa DXP by using the Image or ImageAsset Field Type.
+However, you can work things around by relying on the File Field Type and implementing a custom extension that lets you display and download files in your templates.

 First, enable adding SVG files to content by removing them from the blacklist of allowed MIME types.

 To do it, comment out the relevant line under